-The term epilepsy is used to describe brain disorders that involve repeated seizures, or convulsions.
-A seizure is a sudden, uncontrollable wave of electrical activity in the brain that causes involuntary bodily movement, a change in attention or a loss of consciousness.
-The word epilepsy does not imply a particular underlying cause for the seizures, which can be diagnosed in some patients but remain unknown in others.
+The term epilepsy describes brain disorders that involve repeated seizures also called convulsions.
+A seizure is a sudden, uncontrollable wave of electrical activity in the brain that can affect a person's behavior for a short period of time.
+For example, there can be involuntary movement, a change in attention, or loss of consciousness.

-Symptoms vary from person-to-person, depend on the type of seizure the individual is experiencing and often related to the function the affected part of the brain is normally responsible for.
+Symptoms may vary between patients and depend on the type of seizure.
+They often relate to the normal function of the affected part of the brain.
+Epilepsy is not contagious.

-During a focal seizure, symptoms typically affect one area of the body such as a jerking arm or leg.
-A focal seizure may remain localized or it may spread and become a generalized seizure.
+- Focal: abnormal activity takes place in just one part of the brain.
+In a focal seizure, symptoms typically affect one area of the body.
+A focal seizure may remain localized (one arm or leg).
+Or, it may spread and become a generalized seizure.

 How is epilepsy diagnosed and evaluated?

-- CT imaging of the head (www.radiologyinfo.org/en/info.cfm?pg=headct): Computed tomography (CT) scanning combines special x-ray equipment with sophisticated computers to produce multiple cross-sectional images or pictures of the skull and brain.
+- CT imaging of the head: Computed tomography (CT) uses x-ray equipment and computers to create a series of images, each showing a part of your skull and brain.
 See the Safety page for more information about CT.

-- MRI of the head (www.radiologyinfo.org/en/info.cfm?pg=headmr): Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
-This is the best available imaging examination to obtain pictures of the structure and sometimes even function of the brain.
+- MRI of the head: Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio frequency signals and a computer to produce detailed pictures.
+This is the best available exam to assess your brain's structure and function.

-- Lumbar puncture (also called a spinal tap): This diagnostic test involves removing and analyzing a small amount of cerebrospinal fluid—the fluid that surrounds the brain and spinal cord — from the lumbar (or lower) region of the spinal column.
-Physicians use a lumbar puncture to help diagnose infections, bleeding around the brain, cancers involving the brain and spinal cord, and inflammatory conditions of the nervous system.
-Lumbar punctures can be performed at the bedside or with imaging guidance.
+- Lumbar puncture (spinal tap): This test analyzes a small amount of cerebrospinal fluid after removing it from the lumbar (lower) region of the spinal column.
+Doctors use lumbar puncture to help diagnose infections, brain bleeds, brain and spinal cord cancers, and nervous system inflammatory conditions.

 How is epilepsy treated?

-Some people with epilepsy may be able to stop taking anti-seizure medication after being free of seizures for several years.
+Some patients may be able to stop taking anti-seizure medication after being free of seizures for several years.